repobee/repobee-junit4/docs/usage.rst

 .. note::

-    The RTD can be generated from tem
+    The RTD can be generated from template repositories if the complete reference tests are available on any branch, see :ref:`generate_rtd`.

 Now, assume that we have students *ham*, *spam* and *eggs*, and their student repos *ham-fibonacci*, *spam-fibonacci* and *eggs-fibonacci*.
 Assuming that the